 If you're not looking for a full-time role at the moment, the part-time elected roles offer you the chance to gain practical, CV-boosting experience and contribute to our representative, financial and democratic structures, all alongside your studies.
 View all positions online at www.mdxsu.com/elections/positions

 The best thing to do is check out all the role profiles on our website at mdxsu.com/elections/positions, but we've included a bit more guidance below...

 Are you... looking for a full-time, paid job at the top of our organisation, either as a year out from your studies or a graduate job?
 Want to work with senior staff to make difference at MDX and leave an amazing legacy?
 Why not be the MDXSU President, or the Vice President for your school!
-If elected, you will work full-time July 2017 - July 2018 and be paid £21,840 (plus London Living Allowance).
+If elected, you will work full-time between July 2018 and July 2019, while getting paid £21,840 (plus London Living Allowance).

 Do you...
 Want a similar representation role, but while continuing your studies?
 Become the School Voice Leader for your School!
 You'll work part-time, making changes that students in your School want to see.

 Do you...
 Want to gain experience in strategy and finances alongside your studies?
 Go for one of the part-time Student Trustee positions and sit on the MDXSU Trustee Board (our highest governing body).

 Do you...
 Want a part-time position making sure MDXSU is open and accessible to all students, and overseeing our democratic processes and elections?
 Join the Democracy & Involvement Committee (DAIC).